 Via ESS you can view and/or update your:

 Personalizing MyUW to suit your specific needs can help you do your work more easily and effectively.

 UW Faculty & Staff Insider is a University "internal" web page that is a great resource for accessing administrative information you might need to get your job done.
 It is a great resource for accessing administrative information you might need to get your job done.
 Another good way to access information is to use the "search" and "directories" links that appear on the top or right corner of most of the UW's administrative webpages.

-As a University of Washington temporary employee, you may become eligible for employer-provided health and welfare benefit, such as retirement and medical/dental insurance, etc.) if you meet certain requirements.
+As a University of Washington temporary employee, you may become eligible for employer-provided health and welfare benefits (such as retirement, medical/dental insurance, etc.) if you meet certain requirements.

-Listed below are additional benefits which may interest you:
+Listed below are additional perks which may interest you: